Freedom of Information

 However, we are aware that things can go wrong resulting in a patient feeling that they have a genuine cause for complaint.
 If this is so, we would wish for the matter to be settled as quickly, and as amicably, as possible.

-To pursue a complaint please contact the complaints manager who will deal with your concerns appropriately.
-Further written information is available regarding the complaints procedure from reception.
+To pursue a complaint please call or write to the complaints manager who will deal with your concerns appropriately.

 The NHS operate a zero tolerance policy with regard to violence and abuse and the practice has the right to remove violent patients from the list with immediate effect in order to safeguard practice staff, patients and other persons.
 Violence in this context includes actual or threatened physical violence or verbal abuse which leads to fear for a person’s safety.
 In this situation we will notify the patient in writing of their removal from the list and record in the patient’s medical records the fact of the removal and the circumstances leading to it.

 All patients are entitled to have a chaperone present for any consultation, examination or procedure.
 Wherever possible we would ask you to make this request at the time of booking the appointment so that arrangements can be made and your appointment is not delayed in any way.
 Where this is not possible, we will endeavour to provide a trained chaperone at the time of request.